CLOSE SEARCH

 The duty to disclose can be indirect also, such as where a person connected to the Director is involved such as a family member.
 It is usually safer for the Director to declare any potential connected persons interests also.
 Voting Directors are able to impose conditions upon any authorisation given to a director to go ahead.

-In general, it is best practise that Directors make their board aware as soon as possible in full detail as to any potential conflicts of interest and interests they have in the transaction.
+In general, it is best practice that Directors make their board aware as soon as possible in full detail as to any potential conflicts of interest and interests they have in the transaction.

 There are two scenarios covered by the Companies Act regarding a Director conflict of interest, as outlined above, a transaction already entered into and a transaction being entered into.

-To not declare an interest in a transaction that is being entered into is a criminal offence and can be subject to prosecution.
+To not declare an interest in a transaction that is being entered into is a criminal offence and can result in prosecution.
 A Director has a responsibility to declare any interest or possible conflict of interest, direct or indirect before the transaction has been concluded.

 When considering whether to authorise, each voting Director is required to base their decision on what they feel would benefit the company’s interests most.